 Part E: Upload 1-2 letters of reference from a faculty member, advisor, or current/former employer (internships are included).
 You also may have your letter of reference emailed directly to Monica Bradik (firstname.lastname@example.org), but it must be received by the application deadline.

 Student applications will be reviewed and evaluated by selected members from the Global Health Interprofessional Council (GHIC), an interprofessional group of faculty and staff from all UMB schools.
 Reviewers will consider each of the criteria below in determing the merit of each application.
-Each application will be reviewed by at least two members of the committee (neither of whom will be from the same school as the applicant).
+Each application will be reviewed by at least two members of the committee.
 Only completed applications submitted by 11:59 p.m.
 ET on the due date will be forwarded to the review committee.

 All applications are put into one rank-ordered list.
 Some students may be asked to interview with a faculty grantee before final decisions are made, but not all students will necessarily be interviewed before being selected.
 In addition to the position on the ranking list, the final determination as to the students selected for the project will involve balancing the interprofessional composition of the team.
 The final decision rests with the faculty grantee and will be based on a combination of the reviewers’ recommendation, any interview that may take place, and the interprofessional balance of the team.